-The applications of new three-step iterative method for solving nonlinear complex equations perturbs the shape of polynomial basins and makes the polynomiographs look more "fractal".
-The aim of using new three-step iterative method for solving nonlinear complex equations is to create graphs that are quite new, different from graphs obtained using the Newton's method, Householder's method free from second derivatives [2] and [9,10,11], and interesting from the aesthetic point of view.
+The applications of two-step modified Halley's method for solving nonlinear complex equations perturbs the shape of polynomial basins and makes the polynomiographs look more "fractal".
+The aim of using two-step modified Halley's method for solving nonlinear complex equations is to create images that are quite new, different from images by the Newton's method and Householder's method free from second derivatives [2] and [9,10,11], and interesting from the aesthetic point of view.

 In this section we present some examples of polynomiographs for different complex polynomials equation p(z) = 0.
-The different colors of images depend upon number of iterations to reach a root with given accuracy $\varepsilon = 0.01$.
+The different colors of images depend upon number of iterations to reach a root with given accuracy $\varepsilon = 0.01$ .
 One can obtain infinitely many nice looking polynomiographs by changing parameter k, where k is the upper bound of the number of iterations.